yuqianglianshou/mazanoke_ice/README.md

 ### Web App

-1. Go to [MAZANOKE.com](https://mazanoke.com/), or self-host for even stronger privacy.
+1. Visit [MAZANOKE.com](https://mazanoke.com/), or self-host for even stronger privacy.
 1. Click the "Install" button in the top-right.
    - If the button isn’t available, you can still install it manually in a few simple clicks. ([See how](./docs/install-web-app.md))
 1. A shortcut to MAZANOKE will be added to your device and can even be used offline.